 Supervised individual fieldwork in exercise science, wellness or sports environment.
 3-credit internship is equivalent to 120 hours in the field.
+Prerequisites: 60 academic credits completed and a minimum of 12 credits in exercise science.

 ES391 Internship II 3 credits